 This is the most common and most legitimate type of credit reference.
-Your credit report shows your credit history, whether you have credit cards, mortgage loans, personal loans, or student loans.
+A credit report shows an applicant’s credit history, whether you have credit cards, mortgage loans, personal loans, or student loans.
 Each consumer has three credit reports, one from Equifax, Experian, and TransUnion.
 Each report shows your credit lines, payment history, balance, and overall loan performance.

 Asset documentation doesn’t show your payment history, but they show the number of assets you own.
 This plays a large role in your creditworthiness.
 A person with more assets is usually more trustworthy than someone without a large number of assets.
 You could provide proof of any type of assets including checking or savings accounts, retirement funds, stocks, bonds, and mutual funds.

 This isn’t a common type of credit reference, but if you own a business it could be valuable.
 Rather than asset statements, your lenders and investors write statements of creditworthiness based on the capital provided to the business.

 This credit reference letter doesn’t talk about your credit history or how you pay your bills, but rather your habits.
 If you paid on time, managed your bills well, and used your credit wisely, creditors can portray it in your character reference letter.
 These lenders won’t help a financial institution make a lending decision but it may give that ‘something extra’ if a lender is on the bubble between approving or denying your credit request.